 If your son or daughter is struggling with an addiction or mental health issues, you may feel lost and confused.
 Through your research, it may be difficult to decide which type of treatment program would suit your child best.
 The first thing to realize is that many young people struggle with mental health issues, but there is help available.
 A question you may have is, “What is intensive outpatient program attendance like, and can it help my child recover?”

 When it comes to addiction and mental health treatment, there are various levels of care from detox, to residential and outpatient.
 Detox is for people who have a strong chemical dependency on alcohol or drugs and need medical attention.
 During the withdrawal process, it’s essential to have qualified medical professionals around to assist with detox.
 The next level of care is residential treatment, and this can be beneficial for teens if they’re a danger to themselves or others.
-At this type of facility, they temporary live at the location while they receive different types of therapy.
+At this type of facility, people temporarily live at the location while they receive different types of therapy.

 If you’re asking, “What is intensive outpatient program participation good for,” it’s for people transitioning out of a residential program.
 It can also be an excellent fit for any young person who doesn’t have a severe problem with their mental health or addiction.
 At an IOP, your child will attend treatment for multiple hours each day, participating in individual and group sessions.
 The other benefit is that IOP can help your child with the following symptoms of mental illness: